 This is a near Total Conversion for Fallout: New Vegas.
-Fallout: Project Brazil adds an all new story around a new player character, an adopted resident of Vault 18, embarking on a quest to a hidden complex in the ruins of Los Angeles.
-Along the way you'll discover a pitched battle between the Survivalist Army, the New California Republic, and The Super Mutants, which shapes the politics and events leading to the NCR's invasion of the Mojave.
+Fallout: Project Brazil adds an all new story around a new player character, an adopted resident of Vault 18.
+You'll discover a pitched battle between the Survivalist Raiders, the New California Republic, and The Super Mutants, which shapes the politics and events leading to the NCR's invasion of the Mojave.
 The story takes place in 2260 - many years before the "Courier" awakes in New Vegas, while the Enclave struggles to rise again on the West Coast.

 The Mod branches off from New Vegas right from the New Game menu.
-The game will be released in chapters, with the first release containing 3 parts.
 The full campaign will contain 16 Main Quests and several side stories, all related to the player's journey through Vault 18 and the wasteland of San Bernardino.
 Their choices at each stage will shape the next, creating 2 plathroughs worth of unique content.

-The download of the First Installment comes with a custom installer package containing a few optional add-ons for your game, like the SGhi.info REVELATION Interface, and DLC compatibility patches.
+The download of the First Instalment comes with a custom installer package containing a few optional add-ons for your game, like the SGhi.info REVELATION Interface, and DLC compatibility patches.

 The game features several hours of new exploration and game play, with each branch of the story telling a new tale for repeat playthroughs.